uisikdag/uisikdag.github.io/_pages/about.md

 {: style="text-align: justify;"}

 My MSc was on [AI in Bridge Design](files/msc_thesis.pdf):1999 and my Ph.D. was on [BIM->3D GIS](https://www.proquest.com/openview/08b8d3be4b3ea4b0c68ebc3325d0d196/1)
-:2007.
+:2007.As a senior research fellow I worked at Coventry University with [Nigel Trodd](https://www.linkedin.com/in/nigeltrodd) in 2004, and at University of Central Lancashire in 2013 with [Jack Goulding](https://www.linkedin.com/in/jack-goulding-a0412614).

 I have started teaching in 1999 and since then I have worked full and part time at (chronological order:)
 Ege University, Beykent University, Istanbul Kultur University, Istanbul University, Istanbul Esenyurt University, Bogazici University, Istanbul Technical University.
-In addition,I have worked as a senior researcher at Coventry University (2004), and the University of Central Lancashire (2013).
+I have worked as a senior researcher

 I have given guest lectures and talks in different organisations including TU Delft, Universiti Teknologi Malaysia, HfT Stuttgart,